-Blackwell, A.F. (accepted for publication).
+Blackwell, A.F. (in press).
 Interacting with an inferred world: The challenge of machine learning for humane computer interaction.
 To appear in Proceedings of Critical Alternatives: The 5th Decennial Aarhus Conference.

 Blackwell, A.F. (in press).
 Will big data make us smart?
 Policy briefing on Data Science, Centre for Science and Policy, Cambridge.